-NEH Resources for Native Communities
+NEH Resources for Native and Indigenous Communities

 As part of its Tribal Consultation process, NEH is engaging in a series of listening sessions with Tribal Colleges and Universities and Tribal cultural centers.